 Meet Your Home Energy Advisors

 I begin my career in energy efficiency in 2010.
 I put that career on hold in 2012 to pursue another career in law-enforcement.
 A job related injury forced me to retire in 2018.
-I was Lucky enough to become part of the Revise energy family, and I was able to bring my knowledge and building science skills to this fantastic company, and I am looking forward to meeting all of you future customers To help you make your homes as efficient as possible!
+I was lucky enough to become part of the Revise Energy family, and I was able to bring my knowledge and building science skills to this fantastic company.
+I am looking forward to meeting all of you future customers to help you make your homes as efficient as possible!

 My dedication for energy efficiency began in 2012 when I started my career as a Community Solar Specialist.
 When I learned about the Mass Save program, I knew it would be a natural next step.
 Since then I have received a BPI Certification to help further my education on building science.
 Having the opportunity to talk to real people, teach them about real science, and help them save real money is what makes this job an amazing experience every day.

 As a newcomer in the home energy field, I've gone from being a residential counselor, which brought me pride in knowing I was helping people in their homes, to be able to say I can do the same for Revise with the Mass Save Program.
 It is nice to know I can help homeowners become more energy efficient while also helping the environment.